AjayrajSingh/topaz/tests/modular_integration_tests/README.md

 ## Adding Tests

+`TODO(DX-366): Link to the relevant documents.`

 This module assumes you've read how to use the flutter and fuchsia driver code, and have made the appropriate modules to run your own tests.

-If you'd like to test a module, you'll need to add a dependency added in `packages/tests/modular_integration_tests` (there is an example mod included).
+If you'd like to test a module, you'll need to add a dependency in `packages/tests/modular_integration_tests` (there is an example mod included).

 Then, you'll want to target the test(s) in the